 The trailhead is located near Lava Point Lookout, a 45-minute to one-hour drive from Springdale.
 The Zion Shuttle does not provide access to this point.
 Getting here requires a 34-mile drive from Springdale on Kolob Terrace Road, which travels along the western boundary of Zion National Park.

 There are shuttle services that you can hire to drive you from Springdale to the trailhead.
-We used Zion Adventure Company and paid $39 per person for the service.
+We used Zion Adventure Company and the cost is $40 per person for the service.
 Yes, this sounds expensive, but it saves you the hassle of later trying to retrieve your car from Lava Point.

 I strongly recommend booking your shuttle service at least several days in advance.
 There are a limited number of seats and they do sell out!